ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 1\.
 From Ambari dashboard, click on Druid service, then press the "Quick Links" dropdown and select SuperSet.

-2\. login credentials are admin / hadoophadoop.
+2\.
+If you aren't logged in by default, login credentials are `admin / hadoophadoop`.

 3\.
 Click on "Sources," then "Refresh Druid Metadata."
-The two Data Sources created by the SAM topology should appear.
+The two Data Sources created by the SAM topology should appear within 25 minutes.

 ![druid_datasource_appears](assets/images/step7_druid/druid_datasource_appears.png)